Vargodl/DVwords-WeekenStrung/README.md

 Life is precious and fragile—and I continue to be very lucky (even if, perhaps, luck includes the luck to realize that if you seek it, you might find it (luck, that is)…in other words, luck may merely be a state of mind.

-Interestingly, when she instructed the process for tush-wiping, she never told me to wipe front to back.
-Was this before she knew?
-Did mom ever teach her that?

-Women tend to use more tp than men because they also wipe their ‘small front butts’ after peeing.
-When a person feels psychologically ‘dirty,’ does s/he use more tp?
-Are the two related?
-I think not.

 You can be anything—or at least continue in that direction.
 Sadly, there isn’t enough time to do everything, especially because the process and journey to anywhere takes time.